 Here’s how to create a butterfly garden for success in your garden too.

-My daughter’s ages 5 and 9 had a lot of fun reading these ebooks together as they learn about environmentally friendly things that they can do, especially with Earth Day coming up on April 22nd.
+My daughter’s ages 5 and 9 had a lot of fun reading these books together as they learn about environmentally friendly things that they can do, especially as we honor Earth Day.
 We took a look around our backyard and decided to something extra fun this spring to invite animals to our yard eco-system with an urban garden.

 Choosing Flowers for a Butterfly Garden